luk036/luk036.github.io/fun/boole_logic.md

 - Modern statement: (sets)

 'If every B is an A, and
 every C is a B, then
 every C is an A.'
 A a B \text{and} B a C \implies A a C

 - Aristotle's statement: (types)

 If A belongs to all B, and
 B belongs to all C, then
 A belongs to all C.

 ---

 ## Four logical forms [Propositions]

 A a B: 'A belongs to all B', or 'Every B is an A'
 A e B: 'A belongs to no B', or 'No B is an A'
 A i B: 'A belongs to some B', or 'Some B is an A'
 A o B: 'A does not belong to some B' or
 'Some B is not an A'

 ---

 Syllogism: "discourse in which certain things being stated, something else follows"
 Premise 1 + Premise 2 \implies Conclusion
 A a B, B a C ⊢ A a C Barbara
 A e B, B a C ⊢ A e C Celaremt
 A a B, B i C ⊢ A i C Darii
 A e B, B a C ⊢ A o C Ferio

 Ex.
 All owls have big eyes.
 Some hunters are owls
 \therefore some hunters have big eyes.
 (Darii)

 ---

 A e B, A a C ⊢ B e C Cesare
 A a B, A e C ⊢ B e C Camestres
 A e B, A i C ⊢ B o C Festino
 A a B, A o C ⊢ B o C Baroco

 Ex.
 All informative things are useful.
 Some books are not useful. \therefore Some books are not informative.
 Ex.
-All fish have gills.
-No humans have gills.
+All fish🐟 have gills.
+No humans🚶 have gills.
-   \therefore No humans are fish.
+\therefore No humans🚶 are fish🐟.

 ---